Brief overview of the law and enforcement regime

 - restoring rights of and compensating damages to the offended companies and individuals; and

-The Anti-Corruption Law provides for establishing the Anti-Corruption Agency, a central government body having a special status and tasked with forming and implementing the state anti-corruption policy.
-The Anti-Corruption Agency is authorised to:
+Under the Anti-Corruption Law, the Anti-Corruption Agency is a central government body having a special status and tasked with forming and implementing the state anti-corruption policy.
+The Anti-Corruption Agency is authorised, in particular, to:

 - control and verify financial declarations of Officials, keep and publish such declarations, as well as monitor the Officials' way of living;

 - control compliance with the statutory restrictions regarding the political parties